12.2 - Logarithms

 and returns the exponent 1.2 as its output value:

-Here is the formal definition of the logarithm.
+Here is the formal definition of the logarithm function.

-Definition: log(x) is defined as the function that takes
+Definition: The logarithm is the function that takes

 any positive number x as input and returns the